-With the help of forecast models based on weather and release forecast, the BfS would be able to forecast in the event of a nuclear emergency in Germany how a radioactive cloud would spread in the following three days and what radiation levels man and environment could be exposed to in the affected areas as a result.
+With the help of forecast models based on weather and release forecasts, the BfS would be able to forecast in the event of a nuclear emergency in Germany how a radioactive cloud would spread in the following three days and what radiation levels man and environment could be exposed to in the affected areas as a result.
 In detail, the following information is important:

-- What areas are affected and what are the exposure levels?
+- What areas are affected?

 - What radionuclides play a role and how high are the activity levels in the environment?